 - The video for Kikkoman Fight! features a cat remembering Kikkoman's help by envisioning his presence in the sky.

-- An episode of The Venture Bros. featured Dr. Killenger's face in the sky at the end reciting Shakespeare's "all the world's a stage" monologue, followed by General Manhower laughing and telling us we can read all about it in the Bible.
+- At the very end of episode 28 (The Doctor Is Sin) of The Venture Bros. featured Dr. Killenger's face in the sky at the end reciting Shakespeare's "all the world's a stage" monologue, followed by General Manhower laughing and telling us we can read all about it in the Bible.
 It's entirely unprovoked and unexplained.

 - The Simpsons: The finale of the episode about Bleeding Gums Murphy, Lisa's short-lived mentor figure, features his visage in the clouds over Lisa's head.
 Along with Mufasa, Darth Vader and James Earl Jones.

 - In Steven Universe episode "Room For Ruby", after Navy betrays Steven to steal back her ship, Navy appears in the sky at the end of the episode, and the Iris Out focuses on her.

 - Drawn Together episode "The Lemon-AIDS Walk" ends with Captain Hero looking up at the sky and seeing his dead friend Popeye.